kubernetes-sigs/external-dns/docs/tutorials/ns1.md

 ## Using Helm

-Create a values.yaml file to configure ExternalDNS to use CloudFlare as the DNS provider.
+Create a values.yaml file to configure ExternalDNS to use NS1 as the DNS provider.
 This file should include the necessary environment variables:
 ```shell
 provider:
   name: ns1